rramos.github.io

 Clickhouse Local

-Clickhouse local is very usefull if you want to query data directly ontop of files without having to install a server.
+Clickhouse local is very useful if you want to query data directly on top of files without having to install a server.

 This option is also very interesting to incorporate in a deployment pipeline